 Berry to Bomaderry - Princes Highway upgrade

-Roads and Maritime Services will upgrade the Princes Highway between Berry and Bomaderry.
-The upgrade will provide around 10.6 kilometres of four-lane highway with median separation between Mullers Lane, Berry and Cambewarra Road, Bomaderry.
+Roads and Maritime Services plans to upgrade the Princes Highway between Berry and Bomaderry.
+The upgrade will provide about 10.5 kilometres of four-lane highway with median separation between Mullers Lane, Berry and Cambewarra Road, Bomaderry.

 Once the highway upgrade between Berry and Bomaderry is built it will complete four lanes of divided highway between Waterfall and Jervis Bay Road, Falls Creek.